sensu-plugins/sensu-extensions-influxdb2/README.md

 __NOTE:__ running `sensu-install -e sensu-extensions-influxdb` will __NOT__ install this extension, as a project with the same name already exists on Rubygems.org.
-Before reporting any issues here, make sure you are using this version of the extension. (_hint:_ check the version number on the logs)
+Before reporting any issues here, make sure you are using this version of the extension. (_hint:_ check the version number on the logs) In order to install this extension, run `sensu-install -e sensu-extensions-influxdb2`.

 # Requirements